 Pregnancy is an exciting time in your life.
 Dr Hardas is a skilled obstetrician with more than 20 years experience in managing high and low risk pregnancies.
-Dr Hardas along with his team of expert midwives will provide care for you during pregnancy.
+Dr Chen has trained in the largest tertiary obstetric hospitals in both Sydney and Melbourne managing both complex and low risk pregnancies with over 10 years of experience.
+Your obstetrician along with their team of expert midwives will provide care for you during your pregnancy.

 At the first consultation a detailed medical history will be taken and an ultrasound will be performed to confirm that your pregnancy is progressing normally.
 Routine antenatal blood tests including thyroid function, Vitamin D & iron levels will be ordered.
 A urine sample will be collected for analysis to check for protein, glucose and infection.

-Dr Hardas will discuss non-invasive testing for chromosomal disorders (such as Down Syndrome), He will arrange either a Nuchal Translucency (NT) ultrasound at about 12 weeks or a NIPS (non-invasive prenatal screen) which is performed after 10 weeks.
+Your obstetrician will discuss non-invasive testing for chromosomal disorders (such as Down Syndrome), They will arrange either a Nuchal Translucency (NT) ultrasound at about 12 weeks or a NIPS (non-invasive prenatal screen) which is performed after 10 weeks.
 You will be provided with general pregnancy advice such as nutrition, exercise and vitamin supplements.

 Booking into your preferred Maternity Unit as well as birth classes will be arranged.
 The frequency of visits is initially monthly and at each consultation you will have your blood pressure, weight and urine checked.
-Dr Hardas will perform an ultrasound at every consultation to check your baby's progress.
+Your obstetrician will perform an ultrasound at every consultation to check your baby's progress.

 Pregnancy Care - 2nd trimester

-During the second trimester Dr Hardas and his midwife will see you every 4 weeks to ensure that your pregnancy is progressing as expected.
+During the second trimester your obstetrician and their midwives will see you every 4 weeks to ensure that your pregnancy is progressing as expected.

 If you are due for a pap smear (now replaced with the CST - cervical screening test) - this will usually be performed at about 14 weeks.